rakia drink

 The distillate at two different stages.
 Low wine is after it has completed its first distillation.
 High wine is after its second.
 From that point, different types of alcohol are created, based on the number of distillations.

-Whether one is distilling for small personal needs or in a large industrial environment, it is the same process.
+It is the same process, whether distilling for small personal needs or in a large industrial environment.

-For instance, the tradition of making rakia in the local community is still alive as ever.
-Whether one is making it at home or going to a local distiller, Kazan (казан) in Bulgaria, the whole process is a full-day experience.
-We are picking/buying the grapes, fermenting, bringing them to the place, having a few drinks, and barbeque with other people while waiting for the elixir to come out.
+For instance, the tradition of making rakia in the local community is still alive.
+Whether one makes it at home or goes to a local distiller, Kazan (казан) in Bulgaria, the whole process is a full-day experience.
+We picked/bought the grapes, fermented them, brought them to the place, had a few drinks, and had barbeque with other people while waiting for the elixir to come out.

 The stills used vary from homemade, old traditional ones to modern pot stills batch column distillation equipment.
 Before venturing into a distillation, though, without much experience, It is imperative to know that improper distillation might lead to severe health issues.
 The best way is to go to a licensed facility and let them do it.

-The hearts are the best part of the run, and it is right after the head fraction of the distillation.
-It is a distillate rich in ethanol, carrying fruity aroma compounds.
-The heart cut differentiates with a clean taste lacking the sharp bite of the heads.
+The hearts are the best part of the run, right after the distillation’s head fraction.
+This distillate is rich in ethanol and has fruity aroma compounds.
+The heart cut differentiates with a clean taste, lacking the sharp bite of the heads.

 The tail fraction is the last cut to be eliminated right after the heart.
 It contains unpleasant fatty and oil compounds carried out by water and usually can be identified by the distinctive unpleasant smell of “wet dog.”
 The tail fractions (with or without head adding) are collected and redistilled because they contain a relatively high alcohol concentration and valuable congeners.

-Simply put, we are after the hearts part, as to the decision on where the separation is to be made up to the master distiller or the local rakia distiller.
-It doesn’t mother if it is during the first or third run.
-The cuts need to be appropriately done, thus eliminating potentially harmful substances being part of the final product.
+Simply put, we are after the hearts part, where the separation will be left to the master distiller or the local rakia distiller.
+It doesn’t matter if it is during the first or third run.
+The cuts must be made appropriately, thus eliminating potentially harmful substances from the final product.

-Knowing when to do the fractional alcohol distillation is essential from a health point of view and a flavor profile result of the intended spirit.
+Knowing when to do fractional alcohol distillation is essential for the health of the intended spirit and its flavour profile.

-Having great equipment and knowledge helps, undoubtedly, but distillation is still a form of art.
+Undoubtedly, having great equipment and knowledge helps, but distillation is still a form of art.

-If we go back in time for a moment, in 1512 to be precise, and look at one of the first books on distillation Liber de Arte Distillandi de Compositis (distillation apparatus for aqua vitae, i.e., spirits of wine) by Hieronymus Brunschwig, we will see that he wrote a comprehensive book on distillation widely accepted as was one of the earliest writings devoted exclusively to chemical technology.
+Let’s go back in time for a moment, in 1512 to be precise, and look at one of the first books on distillation, Liber de Arte Distillandi de Compositis (distillation apparatus for aqua vitae, i.e., spirits of wine) by Hieronymus Brunschwig.
+He wrote a comprehensive book on distillation, widely accepted as one of the earliest writings devoted exclusively to chemical technology.
 His work was based on earlier records on the distillation of herbal remedies and included a wide range of alchemical distillation techniques.

 It was a continuation of what the alchemists were trying to accomplish through distillation, a goal to archive powerful, pure chemicals such as alcohol and strong acids by sequences of steps of “separation” and “recombination.”5

-Nothing much changed since then, granted; we do have much more sophisticated equipment, but still, like the old alchemists, the distillers need to taste the final spirit and decide where to separate the fractions and the number of congeners present.
+Granted, nothing much has changed since then; we do have much more sophisticated equipment, but still, like the old alchemists, the distillers need to taste the final spirit and decide where to separate the fractions and the number of congeners present.

 A few ways can help determine the point of separating the essence of the base material from the unwanted chemical compounds.